Hodmedod's

 Hodmedod Ltd or Hodmedod's is a British food retail and production company founded in 2012 and based in Brampton in Suffolk.
 They specialise in British-grown pulses, grains and seeds.
-The company grew out of the Norwich Resilient Food Project, a community initiative initiated by Transition City Norwich which asked whether a small city could feed itself and, if so, how diets and landuse might need to change.
+The company grew out of the Norwich Resilient Food Project, a community initiative initiated by Transition City Norwich which asked whether a small city could feed itself and, if so, how diets and land use might need to change.

 In 2014 they launched a range of three kinds of tinned British-grown fava beans, and in 2017 they grew a commercial-scale crop of lentils, having been told that this was impossible in the British climate.